Laser eye surgery - best and worst companies

 This is more likely for those whose vision needed greater correction, and possibly those who also have larger pupils.

-These problems are usually mild and last for a few months, but very occasionally, problems are permanent.
+These problems are usually mild and last for a few months, but very occasionally, problems are permanent and can affect activity such as driving.

 Under-correction or over-correction